Booth Setup Tips

 - After determining that a customer wants to pay via credit card, fill out the 3 part slip and then explain the process to them.

-- The artist name must be on the slip in order for the association administration to be able to accurately tally artists sales so that the artist gets paid the correct amount.
+- Artist name.
+This must be on the slip for the association administration to accurately tally artists sales so that the artist gets paid the correct amount.
 They will send you a check with your sales totals, less the card processing fee.

 - It is also a good idea to include your booth number on the sales slip in case there are any questions so that the volunteer running the sales can easily find you.

-- It also can be a good idea to get contact info from the customer for your information, such as email or written address.
+- It also can be a good idea to get additional contact info from the customer for your information, such as email or written address.